AdaCore/spark2014/lrm/source/packages.rst

-``visible_part`` of a package and P reads or updates any of the hidden state of the package then P must include in its Global Aspect the abstract state names with the correct mode that represent the hidden state referenced by P.  If P has a Dependency Aspect then the abstract state names must appear as inputs and outputs of P, as appropriate, in the ``dependency_relation`` of the Dependency Aspect.
+``visible_part`` of a package and P reads or updates any of the hidden state of the package then P must include in its Global Aspect the abstract state names with the correct mode that represent the hidden state referenced by P.  If P has a Depends aspect then the abstract state names must appear as inputs and outputs of P, as appropriate, in the ``depends_relation`` of the Depends aspect.

 The Abstract State Aspect is introduced by an ``aspect_specification`` where the ``aspect_mark`` is Abstract_State and the